Stocks drift, bond yields jump after Japan surprises markets

-NEW YORK (AP) — Stocks are drifting on Wall Street, while bond markets around the world feel pain Tuesday after a surprise move from Japan’s central bank cranked up the pressure on an already slowing global economy.
+NEW YORK (AP) — Stocks are edging higher on Wall Street, while bond markets around the world feel pain Tuesday after a surprise move from Japan’s central bank cranked up the pressure on an already slowing global economy.

-The S&P 500 was 0.4% higher and on pace to break a four-day losing streak after flipping between small losses and gains in morning trading.
-The Dow Jones Industrial Average was up 137 points, or 0.4%, at 32,894, as of 10:30 a.m.
-Eastern time, while the Nasdaq composite was 0.4% higher after erasing an earlier drop of 0.9%.
+The S&P 500 rose 0.1% after flipping between small losses and gains in the early going.
+If the benchmark index closes higher, it will break a four-day losing streak.
+The Dow Jones Industrial Average was up 80 points, or 0.2%, at 32,835, as of 3:07 p.m.
+Eastern time, while the Nasdaq composite was down 0.1% after earlier erasing an drop of 0.9%.

+Small company stocks were holding up better than the broader market, pushing the Russell 2000 index 0.6% higher.

+“It was a surprise, a very unexpected move, but on its own it’s probably not enough to really be a risk-off event for markets,” said Ross Mayfield, investment strategist at Baird.

 The biggest action was in the bond market, where yields pushed higher after one of the world’s last bastions of super-low and economy-aiding interest rates made moves that could allow rates to climb more than otherwise.